Ananto30/zero/README.md

 After running the server, like above, you can call the server to get the client code.

+Using `zero.generate_client` you can generate client code for even remote servers using the `--host` and `--port` options.
+You don't need access to the code 😃

 ```shell
 python -m zero.generate_client --host localhost --port 5559 --overwrite-dir ./my_client
 ```